Dermatology Funnel

 User Flow

-- Radio buttons: When a question only requires a single response
+Radio Buttons When a question only requires a single response Single selection only

-- Checkboxes: When a question might have multiple responses
+Checkboxes When a question might have multiple responses Multiple selections allowed

-- Free Response: When a question requires a unique response that the user types in directly
+Free Response When a question requires a unique response the user types in directly Open text input

-More info (icon): If a user selects the more info icon a pop up will provide an explanation related to the question
+More Info (Icon) If a user selects the more info icon, a pop-up provides an explanation related to the question.

 Interface Design